-Making it shine as the most private VPN service are also other features such as the utilization of ChaCha20 and AES-256 encryption, a variety of various advanced protocols including Wireguard, a solid kill switch, and complete protection against DNS, IPv6, and WebRTC leaks.
+Making it shine are also other features such as the utilization of ChaCha20 and AES-256 encryption, a variety of various advanced protocols including Wireguard, a solid kill switch, and complete protection against DNS, IPv6, and WebRTC leaks.

 Surfshark has also added to its service a few other intriguing privacy features to help you safeguard your identity while using the internet.